chyla/PhotoApp/README.md

 To run tests from Android Studio please change the working directory value to `$MODULE_DIR$`.
 See [Robolectric - Building with Android Studio](http://robolectric.org/getting-started/) for more info.

+## Deploy

+Run this app with Android 7.1 (API 25).
+Older versions are not supported.

 ## Built With

 * [greenDAO](http://greenrobot.org/greendao/)